MrSnyder/django-orm-playground/analysis/README.md

-# Modelling polymorphic FKs and performance implications
+# Approaches to modelling polymorphic FKs and their implications

 ## Problem